 Stock up on healthy road trip food

-Bring a well-stocked cooler with various healthy food choices if your baby is already eating solids.
-To reduce food mess, pack a few baby bibs that can be used repeatedly and cleaned without hassle.
+Bring a well-stocked cooler with healthy food choices if your baby is already eating solids, or other baby food.
+Pack a few baby bibs that can be used repeatedly and cleaned without hassle to reduce food mess.
 Select food items that are easy to serve, not choke hazards, and with a long shelf-life.
-While it is safe to feed your baby while the vehicle is moving, it is best to wait until you’re at a rest stop, especially if your little one is a messy eater and you’ll be serving them a full meal.
+While it is safe to feed your baby while the vehicle moves, it is best to wait until you’re at a rest stop, especially if your little one is a messy eater and you’ll serve them a full meal.

 With proper planning and a positive attitude, road trips with an infant don’t need to be stressful and challenging.
 Remember to follow these tips and enjoy the experience with your precious little one.